 If we were listening to Asa for the first time on Lucid, especially now that our music industry is properly saturated with Afrobeats, Afro-pop and R&B, et cetera, where soul is alien, she’d be a marvel.
 But we don’t have this luxury, so our taste buds to judge Asa must rely on what we already know about her, which is, perhaps, that the singer no longer fits our vision of her or the one she’s fed us over the years.

-Are there are two things involved?
-Stay with me: it is either she has ruined our expectations (of her) to surpass her genius, which we now lay claim to her losing her mojo, or Asa has evolved into another phase of her music career.
+There two things involved.
+Stay with me: it is either she has ruined our expectations (of her) to surpass her genius, which we lay claim to her losing her mojo; or Asa has evolved into another phase of her music career.

 While we still have Asa’s signature style and her vocal seduction, her sound has other purposes.
 This purpose is a little ironic because while her lyrics has become weakened by a preference for popular songwriting, compared to the poetic diction in her former albums, her music has taken the route of the haute couture, whose imprint is quite lucid in the Lucid album.

 It could be this disappointment not noticed at first by the listener, which might make her score Asa low.
 Inversely, had Asa not turn out this way we should be expressing disappointment, too.
 This vision, I think, was quite stressed in the Bed Of Stone album where Asa must have laid down, finally, the persona that gave us songs like “Fire On The Mountain,” “Jailer” and “No One Knows” in such songs as “Society,” “Situation” and “Questions.”